percona/k8spg-docs/docs/standby-streaming.md

 # Standby cluster deployment based on streaming replication

-The pgBackRest repo-based standby is the simplest one.
-The following is the architecture diagram:
+The following diagram explains how the standby based on streaming replication works:

 ![image](assets/images/dr-stream.svg)

-## pgBackrest repo based standby

 1. This solution describes two Kubernetes clusters in different regions, clouds, data centers or even two namespaces, or running in hybrid mode (on-premises and cloud).
 One cluster is Main site, and the other is Disaster Recovery site (DR)